rhuss623/InitScan/README.md

 # InitScan
-InitScan performs a TCP SYN scans on all ports followed by parallel-processed directory enumeration and vulnerability scanning to give a kick start to active information gathering.
+InitScan performs a TCP SYN scan on all ports followed by parallel-processed directory enumeration and vulnerability scanning to give a kick start to active information gathering.

 ### USAGE: